 Wasting water is prohibited by the Water Use Rules.
 Water waste is defined in the Thornton City Code as the intentional, unintentional, or excessive use of water that is not considered reasonable, prudent or a wise use of water for an authorized purpose, but not limited to, by way of example, the following: Allowing water to be applied in any manner, rate or quantity such that the water is allowed to pool or flow across the ground or into any drainage way, such as gutters, streets, sidewalks, alleys or storm drains is prohibited.
 Incidental runoff from an irrigation system operated in a reasonable and prudent manner is excepted.
 Failing to repair, for a period of more than 10 days after notice, leaking or damaged pipe, hose, or irrigation components is prohibited.

 A water customer may be issued a warning first to ensure understanding of the water waste ordinance.
 If the waste continues, a written notice of violation will be personally served, posted on a structure on the property or mailed by regular mail to the violator or the owner of the property.
-The penalty for the first violation is $100, $250 for the second, and $500 for the third violation.
+The residential penalty for the first violation is $100, $250 for the second, and $500 for the third violation.
 Commercial, Multifamily and Irrigation account penalties are $250 for the first, $500 for the second and $1000 for the third.
 The penalty will be added to the violator’s utility bill for the property.
 If the third violation charge is not paid within five days following written notice of violation, the water service will be suspended.
 At all times, representatives of the City will attempt to talk to the owner of the property to discuss the cause of the violation and to offer information on how to correct the cause of the violation.
 Our primary goal is to help customers be as efficient as possible with their water usage.

 Yes, an appeal may be started by requesting a conference with an Infrastructure Department Representative.
 The request must be made within 10 days of receiving notice of a violation.
 Contact the Water Resources Division at 720-977-6600.